Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLESecurity.rst

 NA

-.. note :: The IO capabilities of the peripheral and central device will determine
-    which bonding authentication method is used.

-    “BLESecurity.h” must be included to use the class function.
+.. note :: The IO capabilities of the peripheral and central device will determine which bonding authentication method is used.
+"BLESecurity.h" must be included to use the class function.

 **BLESecurity::setSecReqEnable**
 --------------------------------